scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

       cid.solve()

-This returns the following ouput saying that the optimal decision rule for :math:`D` is to choose action 0 when the value of :math:`X` is 0, and action 1 when the value of :math:`X` is  1:
+This returns the following output saying that the optimal decision rule for :math:`D` is to choose action 0 when the value of :math:`X` is 0, and action 1 when the value of :math:`X` is  1:

 .. code-block:: python